tdwg/bdq/tg2/_review/docs/bdqtest/index.md

 ## 2 A Brief Context for the BDQ Tests (non-normative)

-The Authors acknowledge the fundamental importane of the work of:
+The Authors acknowledge the fundamental importance of the work of:

 - The TDWG Data Quality Interest Group - Task Group 1 [BDQFramework](https://tdwg.github.io/bdq/tg1/site/), which provided the Framework for the BDQ Tests.
 - The TDWG Data Quality Interest Group - Task Group 3 [Data Quality Use Cases](https://www.tdwg.org/community/bdq/tg-3/) for providing recommendations on Use Cases.